ChromeGaming/GameSphere/.github/Pull_Request_Template.md

 <!-- [x] - To mark checked, put 'x' in place of ' '(space)  -->
 <!-- [ ] - Keep unchecked using ' '(space)  -->

-- [ ] My code adheres to the established style guidelines of the project.
+- [ ] I have added image into screensort in "SinglePlayer - Games/Banner - image" in this section
 - [ ] I have included comments in areas that may be difficult to understand.
 - [ ] My changes have not introduced any new warnings.
 - [ ] I have conducted a self-review of my code.